 • Family Assistance tickets do not apply to siblings who are financially independent, over 18 years or are buying leader or worker tickets.

-To qualify for the Regular rate, tickets must be purchased before 10pm on Sunday 10th March.
-After 10pm, Last Minute tickets will go on sale.
+To qualify for the regular rate, tickets must be purchased before midnight on Sunday 30th March.
+After midnight, Last Minute tickets will go on sale.

-Last Minute tickets are for late regos only and are available up until 10pm on Sunday 24th March.
+Last Minute tickets are for late regos only and are available up until midnight on Sunday 13th April.

 tickets quickly - first in, first served.